CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

 both training and evaluation.
 It will often be a composite generator.

-The instance creation expression in the `from` clause should create an object of a class that implements the `LBJ2.parser.Parser` interface in the library (see Section 5.4.1).
+The instance creation expression in the `from` clause should create an object of a class that implements the `parser.Parser` interface in the library (see Section 5.4.1).
 This clause is optional.
 If it appears, the LBJava compiler will automatically perform training on the learner represented by this learning classifier expression at compile-time.
-Whether it appears or not, the programmer may continue training the learner on-line in the application via methods defined in `LBJ2.learn.Learner` in the library (see Section 5.2.1).
+Whether it appears or not, the programmer may continue training the learner on-line in the application via methods defined in `learn.Learner` in the library (see Section 5.2.1).

 When the `from` clause appears, the LBJava compiler retrieves objects from the specified parser until it finally returns `null`.
 One at a time, the feature extraction classifier is applied to each